zilexa/Flexget-instructions/README.md

 - Quality: no prereleases or cinema recordings.
 Only Bluray rips in 1080p with a minimum filesize.
 But there are 2 fallbacks:
 - If 1080p with a certain minimum filesize is not available, it will fallback to a lower minimal filesize.
 - If also not available, it will fallback to 720p with a minimum filesize treshold for 720p.
+- Cleanup (purge) your Trakt account by removing movies you already have from the Trakt watchlist.

 _Subtitles:_
-- Find subtitles when the download is finished.
+- Find subtitles when the download is finished using the original filename.
-- Add downloaded files without subs to the subtitle queue, Flexget will continue searching subs even after the files have been moved/renamed to the proper location.
+- Add downloaded files without subs to the subtitle queue.
+- Keep searching for subtitles for all files in the queue even after they have been renamed and moved to their proper location.

 _Organising everything:_
 - Purges Transmission, which is used for downloading.
-This will cleanup Transmission daily.
+This will cleanup Transmission.
 - Always downloads the main file only, no other files that are usually present.
 No more clutter!
 - Moves & renames files and organises them properly:
 - TV shows are saved to a folder using the TVDB naming, this is what Kodi also uses to recognise your media.
 This will make sure Kodi will ALWAYS recognise your shows correctly.
 Example: TVshows\Tvdb-Series Name\S01\Tvdb-Series-Name - epid - episode title [quality].ext